manuelCarlos/Easing/README.md

 </p>

-## Please note: This code was written for Swift 3.
+ **Please note** : This code was written for Swift 3.
 Currently older versions of the language are not supported.